Throughout history the Bandogge

-quarry may have been man or beast, depending upon the need.
+quarry may have been man or beast.
 Quality Bandogges

-were used as sentry dogs, home protectors, protection dogs, or as dogs for hunting and catching dangerous game at times performed so well that the description "Bandog
+worked as sentry dogs, protection dogs, or as hunting dogs for catching dangerous game, and many Bandogges

 should not just be mere shadows of the Bandogges